YouTube-Enhancer/extension/README.md

 - **Remaining Time:** Keep track of the time remaining on your video with a dynamic display.

+- **Enable Loop Button:** Adds a dedicated button to toggle the video player loop.

 ### 2. Scroll Wheel Volume Control Settings

 - **Enable Scroll Wheel Volume Control:** Control video volume with your mouse's scroll wheel for quick and easy adjustments.